mrjohndowe/WindowsGSM.MotorTownBTW/README.md

 2. Extract then Move **MotorTownBTW.cs** folder to **plugins** folder
 3. OR Press on the Puzzle Icon on the bottom left side, install this plugin by navigating to it and select the Zip File.
 4. Click **[RELOAD PLUGINS]** button or restart WindowsGSM
-5. Navigate "Servers" and Click "Install Game Server" and find "American Truck Simulator Dedicated Server [AmericanTruckSimulator.cs]
+5. Navigate "Servers" and Click "Install Game Server" and find "MotorTownBTW Dedicated Server [MotorTownBTW.cs]
+6. Click Set Account
+7. If you get a token during installation place the token in the box and click "Send Token"

 ### The Game
 🕹️ https://store.steampowered.com/app/1369670/Motor_Town_Behind_The_Wheel/